 The downsides, in order of least to most annoying…

 - Will it pass the Warrant of Fitness?
 I am not sure, my reading of the rules is that it might not, except there is still a cat in the up-pipe I think, and maybe one in the mid pipe (if it still there).
-This might be an (expensive!!!) show stopper.

-What I Should have Done
+What I should have done

 I should probably have done a little more research

-Rather than watching the guy in the vid at the start of this post, I should have ttursted tha gal in the video below…I could have actually upgraded to a sports exhaust which might not actually have cost much more in the long run and I would not be asphyxiating wildlife as I drove along leaving a plume of death smoke.
+Rather than watching the guy in the vid at the start of this post, I should have trusted the gal in the video below.
+I could have upgraded to a sports exhaust which might not actually have cost much more and I would not be asphyxiating wildlife as I drove along leaving a plume of death smoke.
 And it would be way cooler.